 Imagine a world of pancakes, waffles and French toast with no maple syrup.
 The thought makes me pout a bit.
 And it could happen.

 In the past 100 years, New Hampshire's maple trees have gone from 3.5 percent sugar in their spring sap to 2 percent sugar in their spring sap.
-Syrup farmer and retired teacher Martha Carlson is educating adults and school children alike about the danger of a further decline due to climate change that could decimate the New Hampshire trees that produce syrup by 2100.
+Syrup farmer and retired teacher Martha Carlson is educating adults and school children alike about the danger of a further decline due to climate change.

 While the changing climate has slowed down the rate that maple syrup flows from the trees, maple syrup production has actually tripled in the last 15 years.

 Many farmers now use vacuum plastic tubing to draw out more sap, and reverse osmosis machines help remove water faster so they can get to the sap easier, reports Civil Eats.